vigor-nf/vigor/README.md

 The DSOS is running!

-# Making your own NF
+# Create your own Vigor NF

 - Run `make new-nf` at the root of the repository, and answer the prompt.